swright573/django-vertical-multi-columns/README.rst

         'vertical_multi_columns',
     ]

-You can specify a default number of columns in your Django settings:
+In your Django settings, you can optionally specify a default number of columns to be generated.

 .. code-block:: python